When I first decided to take advantage of the Australian Work and Holiday Visa (WHV), I didn’t have a solid plan. I was 26 years old and terrified.

 In order to find employment in Australia, you’ll first need to revise your resume (or CV, as they call it in OZ).

 Make your CV much more detailed.
 It was a challenge turning my one-page resume into a three-page CV.
 Try to tailor your CV to a specific industry (i.e. hospitality, office, retail, etc.).
-Include a strong summary statement in the beginning of your CV.
+Include a strong summary statement at the beginning of your CV.
 I had about four different CVs for different industries.

 Many people go into the hospitality industry and end up working in cafes, hotels, bars, and restaurants.

-If your job involves serving alcohol, you’ll need to get a special certificate by taking a RSA (Responsible Service of Alcohol) course.
+If your job involves serving alcohol, you’ll need to get a special certificate by taking an RSA (Responsible Service of Alcohol) course.
 Keep in mind that there’s usually a fee for the RSA, and if you’re registered in one state, it may not be valid in other states of Australia.
-If you don’t want to spend the money for a RSA before getting a job, many places will hire you if you get certified before your start date.
+If you don’t want to spend the money for an RSA before getting a job, many places will hire you if you get certified before your start date.

 As I mentioned earlier, I did have a couple of less than stellar job experiences before finding a decent well-paying job during my time in Australia.
 I was grateful for my previous office experience, which helped me land a decent office job in the hospital for five months.